Mjd0001/Multiple-Disease-Prediction-System/README.md

 # 📦 Multiple-Disease-Prediction-System

-This web application, built using Streamlit, integrates three machine learning models to provide predictions for multiple health conditions: Diabetes, Heart Disease, and Parkinson's Disease.
+This web application, built using Streamlit, integrates three machine learning models to provide predictions for multiple health conditions: Diabetes,and Heart Disease.
 The app enables users to input relevant medical data and receive predictions from the trained models.
 It's a simple and accessible way to deploy machine learning models in healthcare, making predictive analysis available to a wider audience.

 ## Demo App